ink-detective/ink-detective.github.io/index.md

 ## Algorithm

-To keep it simple and in line with our small computational resources, we decided to start using a [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) approach.
+To keep it simple and in line with our small computational resources, we decided to use a [Sobel filter](https://en.wikipedia.org/wiki/Sobel_operator) approach.
 The initial filter values were derived from the Greek letter shapes mentioned earlier.
-As a data augmentation step, we layered different rotations (+-5 degrees) and distinguish outside empty spaces and inside empty spaces using a [flood fill](https://en.wikipedia.org/wiki/Flood_fill) approach.
+As a data augmentation step, we layered different rotations (+-5 degrees) and distinguished outside empty spaces from inside empty spaces using a [flood fill](https://en.wikipedia.org/wiki/Flood_fill) approach.

 After some experimentation with different convolution methods, we settled on [scipy.signal.fftconvolve](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.fftconvolve.html), which uses fast Fourier transform to obtain convolution.